ThomasZiegler/Efficient-Smoothing-of-Dilated-Convolutions/README.md

+# Title
+This is the code for reproducing the experiments of our paper "title".
+The code is based on the source code of the paper [Smoothed Dilated Convolutions for Improved Dense Prediction](http://www.kdd.org/kdd2018/accepted-papers/view/smoothed-dilated-convolutions-for-improved-dense-prediction), see original README below.

+## Changes compare to source code
+* Addition of our proposed pre-filters:
+We added our proposed pre-filters (Average, Gaussian, and an Aggregation of them) in the dilated.py file.
+Small changes also in the network.py and model.py file
+* Add training/validation iterations
+Add the possibility for cyclig training and validation.
+The model is trained for a certain number of steps, afterwards the validation is performed.
+This will be itterated until the defined number of iterations is reached.
+Changes performed in:   - dilated.py
+                        - model.py
+* Scripts for easy using on ETHZ's Leonhard cluster With the command "source setup.sh" one can set the parameters for the PASCAL VOC 2012 dataset With the command "source setup.sh cityscapes" one can set the parameters for the Cityscapes dataset With the command "sh train.sh" one can start the training/validation.
+(Ensure that the datasets are located at the path defined in setup.sh)
+With the command "sh clear.sh" one can clean the workspace after an training/validation.
+All important log files will be combined in a tar file.

+## How to run

 # Smoothed Dilated Convolutions for Improved Dense Prediction

 This is the code for reproducing experimental results in our paper [Smoothed Dilated Convolutions for Improved Dense Prediction](http://www.kdd.org/kdd2018/accepted-papers/view/smoothed-dilated-convolutions-for-improved-dense-prediction) accepted for long presentation in KDD2018.